punchplatform/starters/sigma_rules/README.md

 * `com/github/punchplatform` is the group identifier.
 * `sigmarule` is the artifact identifier.

-You can put your rules in the `src/main/group_id/artifact_id` folder in any folder tree.
-The same tree will be produced in the artifact.
+You can put your rules in `src/main` with the file structure you want.
+The same file tree will be created in the artifact.
-You also need to put mapping files at same level as the rules with `mapping` keyword in the file names.
-Note that you can put multiple mapping files.
+You must put at least one mapping file per folder containing rules, but you can put more than one.
+To be considered mapping files, they must contain the keyword `mapping` in the file name.

 Tests are provided in the `src/test` folder.
 In there:
-* `punchline` folder simply provides a sample punchline that illustrate how to deploy your sigmarule artifact.
+* `punchline` folder simply provides a sample punchline that illustrate how to use your Sigma Rules.
-This file is typically helpful for the support or customer in charge of deploying your sigmarule to his production platform.
+This file is typically helpful for the support or customer in charge of deploying your Sigma Rules to his production platform.

-## Create Your Sigmarule Artifact
+## Create Your Sigma Rules Artifact

-To convert your rule to Punchlang and package them into an artifact just run the bellow command.
+To convert your Sigma rules to Punchlang and package them into an artifact just run the bellow command.

 ```sh
 make